 1. Keep Your Face Clean

-Arguably the single best way to prevent blind pimples is to keep your face clean.
+Arguably the single best way to prevent blind pimples is to keep your face clean and exfoliate often with a gentle cleanser like the Phresh Gel Cleanser.
+Ideally, the cleanser would contain salicylic acid, a gentle and effective keratolytic (meaning: breaks down the outer layers of the skin).
+This will unclog pores and push out dead skin cells.
 However, as with any good thing, too much is too much.
-It’s important that in your zeal, you don’t over-clean your skin.
+It’s important that in your zeal, you don’t over-clean your skin with harsh scrubs (think apricot scrub) or harsh chemicals.
 Over-cleaning strips your face of its natural oils and throws your sebum producing glands into overdrive.
 A recipe for pimple disaster!

 2. Don’t Touch Your Face